What is Welding Technology?

 Length of Program

 Students seeking a diploma can complete their plan of study in three semesters by completing a total of 62-65 credit hours of technical and general education courses.
 Certificates embedded within the diploma may be awarded as credential requirements are met.
 An Associate in Applied Science in General Occupational/Technical Studies (AAS-GOTS) degree can be completed by meeting the diploma requirements and completing additional general education requirements for a total of 60-76 credit hours.
-Day, evening and weekend classes are offered during two 16week semesters (August-December and January-May) each academic year.
+Day and evening classes are offered during two 16week semesters (August-December and January-May) each academic year.
 Dual credit courses are accepted from local high school districts and allow the student to enter in their second semester of the program.

 There are no special admission requirements for this program.
 Please consult WKCTC's general admission requirements.